Microgreen Green Smoothie Recipe for Beginners

 By Bryan, Microgreens Farmer at Wind River GreensShare

-Quick answer: This beginner-friendly green smoothie uses mild pea shoot microgreens with banana, mango, and vanilla to create a creamy drink where sweet fruits mask any grassy flavors.
-You can make this nutritious smoothie in just 5 minutes with no cooking required, and it serves 2 people.
-Start with a small handful of microgreens and gradually increase the amount as your taste buds adjust to the fresh, healthy addition.
+Quick answer: This beginner-friendly green smoothie blends pea shoot microgreens with frozen banana, mango, and vanilla so the sweet fruit masks any grassy flavor while you ease into microgreens.
+It takes just 5 minutes, no cooking required, and serves two.
+Start with a small handful of pea shoots and gradually increase the amount as your taste buds adjust.

 This green smoothie combines mild pea shoot microgreens with banana, mango, and vanilla to create a creamy drink that won't overwhelm first-time microgreen users.
 The sweet fruits mask the grassy notes while you get accustomed to the texture and flavor.
 Ready in 5 minutes with no cooking required, serves 2.